USAG Bavaria recognizes DHR employee for stellar job performance, dedication

-U.S. Army Garrison Bavaria presented the 2021 Army Professional of the Year – Level I award to Melisa R. Silva, with the Directorate of Human Resources.
+GRAFENWOEHR, Germany – U.S. Army Garrison Bavaria recently announced its 2021 Army Professional of the Year winners.
+The Level I recipient, Melisa R. Silva, proudly works for the Directorate of Human Resources on Tower Barracks.

+Silva is both a fingerprint coordinator and a DEERS verifying official for human resources.
+She was bestowed the USAG Bavaria Army Professional of the Year – Level I award, after winning the first quarter honors in fiscal year 2021.

+“Mrs. Silva is an integral member of the MPD team,” said Military Personnel Division Chief Michele Crawford.
+“Her passion and commitment to the MPD mission, and the Army, is invaluable.”

 |Date Taken:

-Note: Editor’s Note: The 2021 Army Professional of the Year – Level II award was presented to Harold “Sonny” Zarecki, the plans and operations specialist with USAG Bavaria Garmisch S 3/5.
-Read about his accomplishments here: https://www.dvidshub.net/news/416620/usag-bavaria-recognizes-s-3-5-employee-excellent-service-garmisch-community